riyadshauk/Calculator-Swift-3.0/README.md

 I decided to learn a bit of Swift toward the end of my winter vacation, so this is an initial version of a calculator I programmed while following along with Stanford's CS 193p iOS course in Swift (programmed in a Swift 3 environment).

-@TODO Simplify the codebase (CalculatorBrain and ViewController to be less complex, less coupled, and more modular, elminiating the use of some flags which add complications)

-@TODO While refactoring, ensure my regressional tests don't fail, and add more tests as I notice issues (test-driven refactoring : P).
+It tests the model in several weird edge cases, though there're likely several more potential bugs from weird scenarios.

 @TODO Implement the functionality of a the few operations I put in my Main.storyboard with the intention of implementing some time in the future.